<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 AT&T Beneficiary Designations

 Simply stating in your will how you want the money in a retirement account to be distributed is not enough.
-You must have an up-to-date beneficiary designation to make sure your assets go where you intended.
+You must have an up-to-date beneficiary designation to make sure your assets go where you intend.

 Next steps:

-2. If you are unsure about how to align your AT&T beneficiary designations with your overall financial plan, schedule a call to speak with one of our AT&T-focused advisors.
+2. If you are unsure how to align your AT&T beneficiary designations with your overall financial plan, schedule a call to speak with one of our AT&T-focused advisors.

 Schedule a Call